New

 1. Intake

-Applications send prompts, tool calls, or streaming requests through one AI Gateway endpoint.
+Applications send prompts, embeddings, or streaming requests through one AI Gateway endpoint.

 • User or application